bnb-chain/greenfield-whitepaper/part3.md

 The holistic targets for Greenfield to ensure the storage provider(SP) stores the data as expected are as the below:

 a.
-The primary SP stores the correct object that the user uploaded.
+The primary SP splits the original object that the user uploads into segments correctly.

 b.
-The SP stores assigned pieces either as the role of primary SP or secondary SP correctly, and the data pieces stored should not be corrupted or falsified.
+The primary SP encodes the segments into redundant Erasing Code pieces correctly, and distributes them to the secondary SP as agreed.

 c.
-The redundant Erasing Code pieces stored in the secondary SPs can recover the original segment stored in the primary SP.
+The SP stores assigned pieces either as the role of primary SP or secondary SP correctly, and the data pieces stored should not be corrupted or falsified.

 A user needs to ensure that the object stored on Greenfield is really his object without downloading the whole object and comparing the